What are the wildlife conservation efforts in India?

 Snow leopards are found on high altitudes i.e. above 2700 m.
 They are considered as umbrella species as tigers under Project Tiger.
 This implies that their protection would include protection of other species and the habitat that they are a part of.
 In order to encourage their conservation, International Snow Leopard Day is celebrated on 23rd October each year.
 The Government also launched the ‘First National Protocol on Snow Leopard Population Assessment’ in the year 2019, which encompasses the use of technology such as camera traps and scientific surveys.
 More than 12 snow leopard countries including India, Pakistan, Nepal, Russia, China, Bhutan, Afghanistan, Tajikistan, Uzbekistan, Kazakhstan, Kyrgyzstan, and Mongolia are a part of an initiative called Global Snow Leopard and Ecosystem Protection.

 Initiated in the 1970s, by the Jammu and Kashmir Government in collaboration with the International Union for Conservation of Nature (IUCN) and World Wildlife Fund (WWF) to protect the Kashmir Red Stag and its habitat.
 This project was later on recognized as Project Hangul.
 Hangul is a subspecies of the Central Asian Red Deer, which is mostly found in the mountainous region of Kashmir Valley and some parts of Himachal Pradesh.
-This project aims to create an enclosure for the artificial breeding of the species because the by 1970s the Hangul population had dwindled from 5000 to 150.
+This project aims to create an enclosure for the artificial breeding of the species because by the 1970s the Hangul population had dwindled from 5000 to 150.
 Thus this is also a notable aspect of wildlife conservation in India.

 Gir Lion Project

-Also known as the Asiatic Lion Re-Introduction project, has a rather chequered history since the British rule in India.
+Also known as the Asiatic Lion Reintroduction project, it has a rather checkered history since British rule in India.
 In 1990 The Wildlife Institute of India (WII) suggested the creation of a second wild population in the Kuno National Park in Madhya Pradesh, in order to protect the primary population of the Asiatic Lion species in the Gir National Park.
 For this, several assessments were made regarding viable habitats based on ranging and availability of prey.
 But the status till 2021 is that no Lions are transferred by the Gujarat government despite Supreme Court order to do so.
 Thus, the project for all practical purposes is on hold.

 [Also Read: Types of soil in India]

 Glimpses of Indian wildlife – Fauna (Wildlife conservation efforts in India)

 Enumeration of wild animals in India –